Home

 The site we chose is located at the bend of the Tombigbee Waterway.
 This is the place to see every boat coming or going on the water.
 We saw several barges pushed by tug boats.

-description of image If you haven't seen a sight like this, you are really missing something amazing.
+If you haven't seen a sight like this, you are really missing something amazing.

 It just astounds me how those little tug boats can push those HUGE barges through the water.
 If you didn't hear a slight roar, you would not even know it was going by.
 They hardly even make a wake in the water!
 As you can see, this is a great picture of wonder.